Jacqueb-1337/fitgirl-repacks-js-api/README.md

 # fitgirl-repacks-js-api
 A JavaScript API to search titles in the official FitGirl Repacks site.

 Obviously, you won't be able to use this on your website unless you have some way to disable CORS.
-This is actually intended for web-based apps such as Electron.js or NW.js.
+This is actually intended for web-based apps such as Electron.js or NW.js.\
+*Edit: I have added a fallback to a CORS proxy to bypass this, so you can in fact use the API on your website.
+I will soon add an arg for you to specify a custom proxy, but for now it uses whateverorigin.org.
+At present, whateverorigin is having some issues with their web app, so the API uses up to 10 refresh attempts and will fail after the 10th attempt, throwing an error.*

 It allows for custom callbacks, and will (in a future update very soon) handle outages such as when FitGirl's site is being DDoSed.